jeremypbeasley/canlis_j/studio.markdown

     - title:
       url: "/uploads/20240502_Canlis_212.jpg"
 - title: Hawaiian Nights Tote
-  desc: An parking lot island escape where the pool was hot, the grills were hotter,
-    the drinks were cold, and the Seattle sunset did the rest.
+  desc: Why does this exist?
+Because guests needed a way to hold their swim wear while waiting in line for a parking lot party.
+The pool was hot, the grills were hotter, the drinks were cold, and the Seattle sunset did the rest.
+We are still not responsible for that random hook up you keep seeing at the coffee shop.
 Tote design by Don Clark for Invisible Creature.
   year: 2019
   type: Apparel / Accessories
   price: 45